Tinkerforge/doc/en/source/Hardware/Bricklets/IO4.rst

 .. note::

- The IO-4 Bricklet is discontinued.
-The
- :ref:`IO-4 Bricklet 2.0 <io4_v2_bricklet>` is the recommended
+ The IO-4 Bricklet is discontinued and is no longer sold.
+The :ref:`IO-4 Bricklet 2.0 <io4_v2_bricklet>` is the recommended replacement.
- replacement.